 The Company recognizes a liability at the time a customer credit or a gift card is issued, and revenue is recognized upon redemption of the credit or gift card.
-The Company's customer credit liability is presented on the Condensed Consolidated Balance Sheets.
-During the three months ended April 30, 2024, \$0.5 million of credits included in the customer credit liability as of January 31, 2024 were redeemed.
+The Company's customer credit liability is presented on the condensed consolidated balance sheets.
+During the three months ended April 30, 2023, \$0.7 million of credits included in the customer credit liability as of January 31, 2023 were redeemed.
 Customer credits and gift cards do not have expiration dates.
 Over time, a portion of these instruments is not redeemed.
 The Company recognizes breakage income related to these instruments based on the redemption pattern method.
 The Company continues to maintain the full liability for the unredeemed portion of the credits and gift cards when the Company has any legal obligation to remit such credits to government authorities in relevant jurisdictions.
-The Company did not issue any new gift cards during the three months ended April 30, 2024 and 2023.